Providing access to ethics expertise

 Specific collaboration initiatives

 Ethics NSHA actively contributes to building competence and confidence in identifying and addressing ethics-related issues.
 Support provided includes clinical and organizational ethics consultations, ethics education, and policy development and review.
 In 2012, the Capital Health Ethics Support model (in one former health districts) was designated a Leading Practice by Accreditation Canada.

 The Ethics Committee and Clinical Ethics Consultation team are both available to assist in addressing ethics questions and issues.
 In response to an identified need, an Ethics Tool for Patients and Families was recently developed.
 It was also named as a Leading Practice by Accreditation Canada in 2011.

 Collaboration with the Nova Scotia Health Ethics Network (NSHEN)

-NSHEN is a collaboration between the Department of Bioethics (on behalf of Dalhousie University), Nova Scotia’s district health authorities (DHAs), the IWK Health Centre, and the provincial Department of Health.
+NSHEN is a collaboration between the Department of Bioethics (on behalf of Dalhousie University), the Nova Scotia Health Authority, the IWK Health Centre, and the provincial Department of Health and Wellness.